What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 The Tools You’ll Need

-Before we start it is essential to have these tools handy:
+Before we get started, it’s essential to have these tools handy:

 - Rubber Gloves